 Here are a few randomly-selected pictures of some of the thousands of bat control and bat-proofing jobs we've done in and around Atlanta.
 And here's a video that Jason took of a young bat he found in a house in Atlanta, and another bat video that Jeff took at a house in Atlanta.

-Guano and filth at Marietta bat removal job
+Smudge marks found at Lithonia bat removal job

-Bat entry hole into an attic in Stone Mountian
+Bat entry point into a home in Stone Mountain

 Bats on a gable vent in an attic in Marietta